Leeds West Academy

 How does it work?

-Students enroll onto The Duke of Edinburgh Award through LWA and receive an introductory pack that will guide you through the process of completing tasks and recording evidence.
-Students can achieve over time their Bronze, Silver and Gold Award.
+Students enrol onto The Duke of Edinburgh Award through LWA and receive an introductory pack that will guide you through the process of completing tasks and recording evidence.
+Students then attend weekly optional meetings where they will receive support and advice about their award.
+Students can currently achieve their Bronze and Silver award at LWA.

 Starting with the Bronze Award you will spend at least three months engaging in the following activities: